Owl-barn/bot/readme.md

-# discord bot
+# Hootsifer

 This is multi purpose modular discord bot.

+## usage
+Please refer to [The Hootsifer main repo](https://github.com/Owl-barn/Hootsifer) to set up the bot with docker-compose.

-## Optional Json files:
+## Configuration
+Populate `.env` file with the desired values, you can see all the available options, default values and descriptions in [`./src/lib/loaders/loadEnvironment.ts`](https://github.com/Owl-barn/bot/blob/main/src/lib/loaders/loadEnvironment%20.ts)

+### Owlet bot accounts
-Add owlet bot accounts to the bot (it always uses the main bot account, so you dont have to add it)
+Add bot ID and Tokens to this file for the owlets to use (it always uses the main bot account, so you dont have to add it)

 `config/owlets.json`